UF-HH/bbbbAnalysis/limits/physicsModels/example/README.md

 **IMPORTANT NOTE** : the model assumes that the input samples are originally normalised to the theoretical cross section that is indicated in the ``sample_list``
 (apart from from overall scalings, i.e. the relative normalisations of the chosen samples must match the relative cross sections).
-In short : just normalise your samples to their generator xs times the final state BR and all will be fine.
+In short : just normalise your samples to their generator xs times the final state BR, possibly scaled up by a k-factor, and all will be fine.

 # Examples